 Inventory Management - Using Inventory Models

-The free online course Inventory Management - Using Inventory Models is the fourth in the Applied Operations Management series of courses.
+Inventory Management - Using Inventory Models is the fourth in the Applied Operations Management series of courses.
 Inventory models help businesses answer the questions: How much material to order?
 When to order the material?
 They help firms determine the order quantity that minimizes the total inventory holding costs and ordering costs, as well as the frequency of ordering, to keep goods or services flowing to the customer without interruption or delay.

 The course begins by introducing the basics of inventory management and introduces concepts such as deterministic demand and probabilistic demand, type of costs such as cost of item, order cost, and holding or carrying cost.
 Several models are available to help determine how much inventory should be brought in to restock the products or parts, and you will be introduced to inventory models such as the single period inventory model, the multi-period inventory model and the economic order quantity (EOQ) model.
 These models are explained in detail using worked examples.